KatCheng/Assignment03-Stockholm/Assignment04/README.md

 I used the css position fixed for the navigation bar, in order to make it "sticky".
 However, I was not able to highlight my navigation bar because my elements are anchor and I could not figure out how to highlight my element without refreshing the page.

 ## Coder --- Yeonwoo Lee

+I have connected index.php with contact.php by using post method. contact.php contains all the codes to insert data into bluehost database and few lines for the users what data is entered.
+There are no significantly noticeable bugs or deficiencies caused by plugin (menu-highlighter).